Last updated: May 2026

-Pricing pressure is rising across ecommerce.
+Pricing pressure is rising across Ecommerce.
 Customers expect lower prices, faster delivery, and transparent landed costs.
-Many brands have optimized every controllable lever, yet competitors still undercut them by 30-40% on nearly identical products.
+Many brands have optimized every controllable lever, yet competitors still undercut them by 30–40% on nearly identical products.

 This is where direct fulfillment becomes a practical and profitable alternative.

-Temu removed layers that most ecommerce brands still treat as mandatory.
+Temu removed layers that most Ecommerce brands still treat as mandatory.

-Layer 1: Importers and Distributors
+Layer 1: Importers and distributors

 • Temu: Factory → Customer